JeremyNelson13/Restful-Application/readme.md

 # Game-Rater
 This is a Restful application designed to allow users to do some basic functions to data.
-It is based off of a project from my NCSU bootcamp.
+It is based off of a project from my NCSU bootcamp called Rest-Rant.

 ## Technology used
 - Express
 - React
 - Express-React-Views
 - React-Dom
+- Bootstrap
 - Dotenv
 - Routes tested with Postman